PASTAplus/metapype-eml/README.md

 exceptions are of the class `exceptions.MetapypeRuleError`.

 Rules are divided into three parts for validating the components of an EML
-element: 1) element specific constraints, 2) attributes, and 3) and sub- elements, if present.
+element: 1) element specific constraints, 2) attributes, and 3) sub- elements complex types, if present.

 Element specific constraints, if any, are written as Python conditional statements (e.g., `if`, `else`, or `elif`) and provide a "fail fast" method for node validation.
-Element pecific constraints are best used for enforcing content data types, enumerations, or other detailed constraint as declared in the XML schema.
+Element specific constraints are best used for enforcing content data types, enumerations, or other detailed constraints declared in the XML schema.
 Conditional statements may be chained together for validating multiple or different contraints imposed by the correspdoning element.

-The rule section for attributes is represented as a Python dictionary, where attribute names are the "keys" and their optional or required status the "values".
-Attributes, as defined in a node instance, are validated against those of the rule's attribute dictionary using a function called `validate.process_attributes`.
+The rule section for XML attributes is represented as a Python dictionary, where attribute names are the "keys" and their optional or required status the "values".
+Attributes, as defined in a node instance, are validated against those of the rule's attribute dictionary using a function called `validate._attributes`.
 Errors during this step may result from the presence of illegal attributes or attributes that are required, but missing from the node.
 The literal value of node attributes are not evaluated during this validation phase, but can be codified as a node-specific constraint